MahamdiAmine/frlm/README.md

 # frlm

- [options]
+ Usage :  sudo frlm args

+[ Args :]

- init = Initialisation
+ init = Initialisation , changing the MAC @

- ghost on

- ghost off
+ ghoston = Becaming ghost in the networking

+ ghostoff = Turn off ghoston mode

- kick = kickthemout
+ kick = Kick them out of the network

- kill = wifijammer
+ kill = Disconnect all hosts from all access point in your range

+ wifi = Start a Hotspot point

- chess = start lichess in localhost
+ chess = Start lichess in localhost

- open
+ open-dir = Open working directory in nautilus

+ open = Start google chrome with usual websites

  fix = Fix “Unable to lock the administration directory (/var/lib/dpkg/)“

- update = update the system
+ update = Update the system

- piano = open piano-rs
+ piano = Open piano-rs in the terminal

- jmerise
+ jmerise = old stuffs

- packet :PacketTracer7

- proxyon

- proxyoff
+ packet = Open PacketTracer7 (old stuffs)

+ proxyon = Use ESI's proxy in your Linux system

+ proxyoff = Turn off the proxy

- anonyme :send an anonymous mail
+ anonyme = Send an anonymous mail

- temp :watch the temp in C°
+ temp = Watch the temp in C°

+ play = Play term2048 in the terminal

- vega :Swiss Manager
+ vega =Swiss Manager tool for CHESS

- -h = help

- ssh
+ usb = Open your USB ports (sec option)

+ convert-dir = Convert all media files in directory

+ edit = Edit this script in Atom

+ ssh = start the SSH agent